deemeng/punch_linker2/README.md

-<h1 align="center">PUNCH_Linker2</h1>
+<h1 align="center">LINKER-Pred2</h1>
 <p align="center"><i>A Disordered Flexible Linker (DFL) ppredictor trained on DLD domain Linker dataset and <a href="https://disprot.org/">Disprot</a> Database.</i></p>

 ## 📝 Description
-PUNCH_Linker project belongs to a serious of PUNCH projects which focus on the Structure and Function prediction of Intrisically Diordered Protein/Region (IDP/IDR).
+LINKER-Pred2 project belongs to a serious of PUNCH projects which focus on the Structure and Function prediction of Intrisically Diordered Protein/Region (IDP/IDR).
-Currently we have <a href="https://disprot.org/">PUNCH2</a> for IDR structure prediction and <a href="https://disprot.org/">PUNCH_Linker</a> for DFL prediction.
+Currently we have <a href="https://disprot.org/">PUNCH2</a> for IDR structure prediction and <a href="https://disprot.org/">LINKER-Pred</a> for DFL prediction.
 PUNCH_Linker is trained on more than 2000 DFL linker dataset from <a href="https://disprot.org/">DLD</a> dataset and <a href="https://disprot.org/">Disprot</a>, its performance is better than TOP predictors on the CAID2 Linker dataset.

 ## 🐣 Getting Started